Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Fusion Method

-Due to the inherent errors in GPS signals and the influence of vehicle movement, both vectorized and rasterized SD map priors inevitably have spatial misalignment with the current BEV space, making it difficult to fully align the two.
-Therefore, before fusion, it is necessary to spatially align the SD map prior with the current BEV operating space.
-FlexMap\cite{FlexMap} uses SLAM trajectory and corrected RTK trajectory to calculate offset and achieve spatial alignment.
-To solve this problem, PriorMap\cite{Priorlane} sets up a KEA (Knowledge Embedding Alignment) module to embed SD map prior knowledge and align it with image features in space.
-Specifically, first, a feature extraction network is used to extract feature points from the image and feature points from SD map prior knowledge.
+Due to the inherent errors in GPS signals and the influence of vehicle movement, both vectorized and rasterized SDMap priors inevitably have spatial misalignment with the current BEV space, making it difficult to fully align the two.
+Therefore, before fusion, it is necessary to spatially align the SDMap prior with the current BEV operating space.
+FlexMap\cite{FlexMap} uses SLAM trajectory and corrected RTK trajectory to calculate the offset and achieve spatial alignment.

+To solve this problem, PriorMap\cite{Priorlane} sets up a KEA module to embed SDMap prior knowledge and align it with image features in space shown in Fig. \ref{fig:PriorLane_align}.
+Specifically, first, a feature extraction network is used to extract feature points from the image and feature points from the SDMap prior knowledge.
+Subsequently, these feature points are spatially matched using an alignment algorithm based on attention mechanisms.

-Subsequently, these feature points are spatially matched using an alignment algorithm based on attention mechanism.
-Finally, the aligned feature points are further processed through a fusion transformer network.
-Enhanced the accuracy and robustness of Local map perception algorithms.
-Similarly, P-MapNet\cite{P-MapNet} first downsamples the rasterized SD map prior, and then introduces a multi head cross attention module that allows the network to use cross attention to determine the most suitable alignment position, effectively enhancing BEV features using SD map prior.
-As Fig. \ref{fig:mapnet}, P-MapNet's ablation experiment shows that even in the case of weak alignment with BEV space, directly concatenating SD map prior information still improves the performance of the model.
-On this basis, adding CNN modules and multi head cross attention modules can further improve the performance of the model.
-This demonstrates the important role of SD map prior information in Local map perception tasks, even without strict alignment, simply adding rasterized SD map priors can improve model performance.
+Finally, the aligned feature points are further processed through a fusion transformer network and enhance the accuracy and robustness of local map perception algorithms.
+Similarly, P-MapNet\cite{P-MapNet} first downsamples the rasterized SDMap prior and then introduces a multi-head cross-attention module that allows the network to use cross-attention to determine the most suitable alignment position, effectively enhancing BEV features using SDMap prior, As illustrated in Fig. \ref{fig:mapnet_align}.

+P-MapNet's ablation experiment\cite{P-MapNet} shows that even in the case of weak alignment with BEV space, directly concatenating SDMap prior information still improves the performance of the model.
+On this basis, adding CNN modules and multi-head cross-attention modules can further improve the performance of the model.
+This demonstrates the important role of SDMap prior information in local map perception tasks, even without strict alignment, simply adding rasterized SDMap priors can improve model performance.

+In LSM\cite{lsm}, to achieve cross-modality alignment, an additional SDMap cross-attention layer is introduced after each lane attention layer.
+This layer incorporates SDMap features, enhancing the model's ability to align the spatial context between the SDMap and BEV features, leading to more accurate lane detection and topological reasoning.